fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2023-06-21-dict-dot-notation.md

   - python
 ---

-# Access Python dict using dot annotation
+# Access Python dict using dot notation

-Recently, an addition to Python 3.12 might be reverted in [cpython#105948](https://github.com/python/cpython/pull/105948), where an `AttrDict` hook could enable accessing a dict using dot annotation.
+Recently, an addition to Python 3.12 might be reverted in [cpython#105948](https://github.com/python/cpython/pull/105948), where an `AttrDict` hook could enable accessing a dict using dot notation.

 ```python
 with open('kepler.json') as f: